Dracula: Dead and Loving It

+Dracula: Dead and Loving It was theatrically released in the United States on December 22, 1995, to critical and commercial failure, grossing $10.7 million against its $30 million production budget.
+The film is Brooks' last directorial effort to date.

 Plot

-In 1893, Solicitor Thomas Renfield travels from London to "Castle Dracula" in Transylvania to finalize Dracula's purchase of Carfax Abbey in England.
+In 1893, solicitor Thomas Renfield travels from London to "Castle Dracula" in Transylvania to finalize Dracula's purchase of Carfax Abbey in England.
 Renfield meets Dracula, who unknown to Renfield, is a vampire.
 Dracula casts a hypnotic spell on Renfield, making him his slave.
 They soon embark for England.
 During the voyage, Dracula kills the ship's crew.
 When the ship arrives and Renfield is discovered alone on the ship, he is confined to a lunatic asylum.

-Meanwhile, Dracula visits an opera house, where he introduces himself to his new neighbors; Doctor Seward, the asylum's administrator and head psychiatrist, Seward's daughter, Mina and her fiance, Jonathan Harker and family friend, Lucy Westenra.
-Dracula flirts with Lucy and later that night, enters her bedroom and drinks her blood.
+Meanwhile, Dracula visits an opera house, where he introduces himself to his new neighbors: Doctor Seward, the asylum's administrator and head psychiatrist; Seward's daughter, Mina, and her fiancé, Jonathan Harker; and family friend Lucy Westenra.
+Dracula flirts with Lucy and later that night, enters her bedroom, and drinks her blood.

 Mina discovers Lucy still in bed late in the morning, looking strangely pale.
 Seward, puzzled by the odd puncture marks on her throat, calls in Professor Abraham Van Helsing.
 Van Helsing informs the skeptical Dr. Seward that Lucy has been attacked by a vampire.
-Seward and Harker allow garlic to be placed in Lucy's bedroom to repel the vampire, however Seward remains skeptical.
+Seward and Harker allow garlic to be placed in Lucy's bedroom to repel the vampire, though Seward remains skeptical.
 After a failed attempt by Renfield to remove the garlic, Dracula uses mind control to get Lucy out of her room and kills her.

 Van Helsing meets Dracula and begins to suspect him of being a vampire after the two argue in Moldavian, each attempting to have the last word.
-Lucy, now a vampire herself, rises from her crypt, drains the blood from her guard, and tries to attack and seduce Harker before he stakes her.
+Lucy, now a vampire herself, rises from her crypt, drains the blood from her guard, and tries to attack and seduce Harker who is keeping watch over her tomb to see if there is any truth in Van Helsing's belief about Lucy now being a vampire.
+Van Helsing arrives soon after and instructs Jonathan to lay Lucy's soul to rest by driving a stake through her heart.